About Habitat for Humanity of Schenectady County

 Established in 1993, Habitat for Humanity of Schenectady County partners with working families, sponsors, and communities to build safe, decent, affordable homes and to provide support services that promote successful home purchase and ownership.

-As one of 1,500 affiliates of Habitat for Humanity International, Schenectady Habitat is a nonprofit organization that works throughout Schenectady County to bring generous donors and hardworking volunteers together with qualified, working families.
+As an affiliate of Habitat for Humanity International, Schenectady Habitat is a nonprofit organization that works throughout Schenectady County to bring generous donors and hardworking volunteers together with qualified, working-class families.
 The result is dramatic, positive differences in the lives of family members and in neighborhoods.

-We construct quality houses that are sold to home buyer families through no-profit, no-interest loans.
-Home buyers complete 400 sweat-equity hours and other requirements, pay for their homes and all upkeep, and maintain current payments on their properties.
+We construct quality houses that are sold to home buyer families through no-profit loans.
+Home buyers complete sweat equity hours and other requirements, pay for their homes, pay taxes and all upkeep, and maintain current payments on their properties.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Established in 1993, Schenectady Habitat serves Schenectady County in New York State’s Capital Region.
 The organization is dedicated to making quality, affordable housing solutions available to low-income families.
-To date, more than 40 houses have been sold at zero percent interest, in addition to 100+ other housing units repaired, for a total of more than 140 families served in Schenectady County.
+To date, more than 60 houses have been sold – in addition to 100+ other housing units repaired, for a total of more than 160 families served in Schenectady County.

 All are welcome